tsinghua-ideal/flare/Readme.md

 Please refer to https://www.rust-lang.org/tools/install.
 It's recommended to use `rustup` for management.

-And it's necessary to install `nightly` version using `rustup`.
-You can run `rustup toolchain list` to see which version you have.
-After installation, you need to switch to `nightly` toolchain.
-One of the methods is running `rustup override set nightly-x86_64-unknown-linux-gnu` in the top dir of this project.

 ### Install Intel SGX toolchain

+We require Intel SGX SDK 2.14.

-Suppose tasks are not allowed to run on the master node, and all the tasks run on slave nodes.
+Tasks will not run on the master node, and all the tasks run on slave nodes.
 So, SGX toolchain (Driver, PSW, SDK) needs to be installed on slave nodes, while SDK needs to be installed on the master node for compiling the code.
 All are installed in `/opt/intel/`.

 ### Config for Spark